Champion me to th’ utterance

 The effects of this dynamic are visible across higher education, where educational judgement can drift towards consumer sentiment and preference satisfaction.

-This matters because desires – and the claims of entitlement sometimes built upon them – are not necessarily educated or independently formed.
+This matters because desires are not necessarily educated, reflective, or independently formed.
 As René Girard argues, desire is often mimetic: shaped socially through imitation rather than autonomous judgement.
-Student preferences are therefore influenced by peers, marketing, institutional culture, employability narratives, assessment patterns, reward structures, and the wider status economy of higher education.
+Student preferences can likewise be influenced by peers, institutional culture, reward structures, and wider social expectations.
+This does not invalidate student judgement.
+But it does mean that immediacy and sincerity alone cannot establish educational authority.

 When institutions elevate unexamined preference into a quasi-authoritative Student Voice, at least three consequences can follow: